ibpdas/ibpdas/readme.md

 These projects represent areas I have been exploring in my own time across data strategy, AI and public sector problem solving.

-###  **ValueLine: Data Strategy Impact Dashboard**
+###  **ValueLine: A Clearer Line of Sight from Data to Impact**
-A completed dashboard prototype exploring how data foundations, maturity and outcomes can be connected in a simple, visual way.
+A model and dashboard prototype exploring how data foundations, maturity and outcomes can be connected in a simple, visual way.
 **Focus:** clarity of impact · strategic prioritisation

 ---